INTERVIEW 2024.5.25

 Although I scored a goal, the game ended in a disappointing 1-1 draw.
 Of course, I am not satisfied with the result.
 I shine in order to contribute to victory.
 What I gained in this game of determination was the feeling that I can still do more, and the frustration of not being able to win the game.
 With those thoughts in my heart, the 37-year-old full-back has pledged to continue growing and fully committing to victory.

-The Levain Cup 3rd Round match between Sagan Tosu and was held on Wednesday and ended in a penalty shootout after extra time, with Sagan Tosu advancing to the playoff round.
+The Levain Cup 3rd Round match against Sagan Tosu, which took place on Wednesday, ended in a penalty shootout after extra time and advanced to the playoff round.

 In the 11th minute of the second half, Masato MORISHIGE scored the first goal from Riki HARAKAWA's corner kick.
 However, in the additional time of the second half, they allowed an equalizing goal and the game went into extra time.
 After that, both teams refused to give in and it ended up in a penalty shootout.
 All 5 players from Tokyo were successful, and Taishi Brandon NOZAWA, the goalkeeper, stopped the 5th player from Tosu, ending the fierce battle.